TasS-RV/4B25-CW3/README.md

 - All math is implemented in fixed-point integer format — scaled where needed — to accommodate SEGGER RTT print limitations.
 Internal computations have been verified to be correct through logging the terminal output on python script and running a digital twin of the system, exlcuding the sensor reading stage.
 This is mainly a data post processingf script to verify the calculations being performed in C.
 - Instead of importing the ```c math.h ``` library for square root, due to thius demanding too large stack memory allocation compared to a simple iterative method.
 This can however, result in Epistemic uncertainty, as on board there is no way live validate the inaccuracy of the iteration.
-- The report states the maximum polling rate is 55Hz - inside ```c byte_to_state_conversion ``` we are reading one of each 3 registers at once, resulting in Type B uncertaity alongside an epistemic error from the assumption of x, y, z magnitude being at the same snapshot of time.
+- The report states the maximum polling rate is 55Hz, which wa sobserved in an alternaitve implementation polling all 6 bytes rather than 2 at a time - inside ```c byte_to_state_conversion ``` we are reading one of each 3 registers at once, resulting in Type B uncertaity alongside an epistemic error from the assumption of x, y, z magnitude being at the same snapshot of time.
 This should not nesessarily be a major issue for a limb-mounted sensor as intended, given the oscillations would be multiaxial (unlike the mono-axial vibrations on the IB Integrated Coursework building vibration transducer.

 <p align="center">
   <img src="LabSetup1.png" alt="Flowchart for Parkinsonian Tremor Classifier" width="600"/>
 </p>

-The following procedure describes how data for the Baysean classification was obtained:
+The following procedure describes how data for the Baysean classification was obtained.

-1. kdjnbd
-2. dfg
-3. fg

-   ## 3 Propagated Uncertainty and Discrete PMFs

 To evaluate Parkinsonian tremor likelihood, the classifier performs a hypothesis test using peak frequency bins based on Goertzel power.
 It compares:

 - **H₁**: Subject exhibits Parkinsonian rest tremors
 - **H₀**: Subject is at rest or shows non-Parkinsonian motion

 This is done by computing the discrete probability distributions **P(f | H₁)** and **P(f | H₀)**, where `f` is the frequency detected at peak power.

-### 📊 Constructing the PMFs

 Due to the absence of clinical tremor datasets, both PMFs were created empirically:

 - **P(f | H₁)** was formed from **10 trials** with controlled oscillations between **4–6 Hz**, applied manually or using a coupled actuation rig.
 For each trial, the frequency bin with the highest Goertzel power was recorded.